-26. Board of Directors - appointment and removal of chairman, deputy chairman and other non-executive directors
+26. Board of Directors - appointment and removal of chair, deputy chair and other non-executive directors

-- 26.1 A nominations committee shall be established to make recommendations to the Council of Governors in respect of the appointment made of chairman, deputy chairman, senior independent director and other non-executive directors; only at a general meeting of the Council of Governors can appointment or removal of the chair, deputy chairman of the Trust and the other voting non-executive directors be undertaken. - 26.2 Removal of the chairman, deputy chairman or another voting nonexecutive director shall require the approval of three-quarters of the members of the Council of Governors. - 26.3 The chairman and the voting non-executive directors are to be appointed in accordance with paragraph 27 below.
+- 26.1 A nominations committee shall be established to make recommendations to the Council of Governors in respect of the appointment made of chair, deputy chair, senior independent director and other non-executive directors; only at a general meeting of the Council of Governors can appointment or removal of the chair, deputy chair of the Trust and the other voting non-executive directors be undertaken. - 26.2 Removal of the chair, deputy chair or another voting non-executive director shall require the approval of three-quarters of the members of the Council of Governors. - 26.3 The chair and the voting non-executive directors are to be appointed in accordance with paragraph 27 below and cognisant of the requirements where the chair may be appointed chair of more than one trust.

-27. Board of Directors - appointment of chairman, senior independent director and deputy chair and other voting non-executive directors
+27. Board of Directors - appointment of chair, senior independent director and deputy chair and other voting non-executive directors